drand808/PC-Life/Guide.md

 Open `C:\xampp\reuleaux.dev\php\website.php`.
 Delete the contents of the file, and replace it with `localhost`.
 This is the base for all HTML links.

+Open your browser of choice, and enter `localhost` into the URL.
+You should now be able to view our website running on your local machine.

 ### Ease of Use Recommendation

 We highly recommend changing the default text editor.
 You can do this by opening XAMPP, clicking on the `Config` button and selecting a new editor application.
 Our recommendation of Notepad++ is typically installed at `C:\Program Files\Notepad++\notepad++.exe`.[^1]